PDI-DGS-Protolab/DistributedLoggingSystems/Fluentd/README.md

 connection and see what happens with the information that could not get the destination, either if the destination were 'Bob' or 'Charles'.

-The test FAILED PARTIALLY.
+The test *PARTIALLY FAILED*.
 Fluentd supports a mechanism to store the logs missed in a circular message queue of messages waiting to be delivered when it is possible.
 The problem is the mechanism is not reliable at 100% due to some of the messages were lost.
 However, we did not detect duplicate messages in